How to ensure your next fundraiser is a big success

 Incorporate Additional Fundraising Incentives

-- Consider incorporating prize drawing coupons into your daily announcements.
-Every time a student sells 5 items, they can drop their coupon into a drawing box for a chance to win a prize.
-Students love to hear their name announced and others will hear it and be motivated to sell as well.
+- Consider incorporating prize-drawing coupons into your daily announcements.
+Every time students sell five items, they can drop their coupon into a drawing box to win a prize.
+Students love to hear their names announced; others will hear it and be motivated to sell.

-- Every time a student sells 5 items from their brochure, have them ‘high-five’ the principal.
+- Whenever a student sells five items from their brochure, have them 'high-five' the principal.

 - Get the principal to agree to do something fun if the school reaches the goal.
 Make sure and announce it every day during your sale.